AdobeDocs/analytics.en/help/implement/vars/page-vars/products.md

 >[!NOTE]
 >
->If this variable is set in a hit without a shopping cart event in the [`events`](events/events-overview.md) variable, the [Product Views](/help/components/metrics/product-views.md) metric increments by 1.
-Make sure that you set the appropriate shopping cart event on each hit with the `products` variable.
+>If this variable is set in a hit without the [`events`](events/events-overview.md) variable, the [Product Views](/help/components/metrics/product-views.md) metric increments by 1.
+Make sure that you set the appropriate events on each hit with the `products` variable.

 ## Products using tags in Adobe Experience Platform